Hey there,

 Just give those permission to come and go as you settle in and just follow along with the sound of my voice.

-Let's take a deep,
+Let's take a deep deep breath in.

-Deep breath in and a big exhale out as you release.
+And a big exhale out as you release.

-Let's continue to allow your breath to guide you right back to the sound of my voice.
+To guide you right back to the sound of my voice.

 As you lay back and relax.

-Now I want you to state a sankalpa or an affirmation starting with I am or I have.
+Or an affirmation starting with I am or I have,

-Something that you want to bring into your life,
+Something that you want to bring into your life.

-Something you want to experience or receive.
+Something you want to experience.

-State it three times to yourself with awareness and with deep meaning.
+Stated three times to yourself with awareness and with deep meaning.

 You can do that silently now.

-And take a deep breath in,
+Take a deep breath in.

 Big exhale out.

-I'll be guiding you through a body scan.
+Next I'll be guiding you through a body scan.

-Just follow along as best as you can,
+Just follow along as best as you can.

 Either visualizing the part of the body that I mentioned or just silently repeating it back to yourself.